adwardstark/heymaxturbo/README.md

   | - web // Next.js project for the Web.

 - packages
+  | - ui
-  | - ui // Shared components & styles to be used by both projects.
+      | - src // Shared components, styles & utility to be used by both projects.
+      | - src/__test__ // Tests for button component
 ```

 ## Demo